THERAPIST ● SOCIAL WORKER ● HUMAN

 Here are a few helpful things to know about the ways in which I engage in shared spaces.

-I am queer and currently cis/het presenting.
+I am queer (pansexual) and currently cis/het presenting.